 The scariest part of Halloween is the damage all that candy does to your teeth!
 Spooky plaque feeds off sugar, allowing it to rapidly spread and take over your mouth.
 Plaque buildup can cause gum disease, bad breath, sensitive teeth, and even tooth decay.
 Remember, plaque build up is like a ghost!
 Permanent effects of plaque are not immediately noticeable, but over a lifetime can cause serious and complex dental health concerns.

-Northborough, MA Dentists Dr. Robert J. Gauthier Jr. and Dr. Olga Krikunenko have some “tricks and treats” for you to moderate your sugar intake this Halloween.
+Northborough, MA Dentist Dr. Robert J. Gauthier Jr. has some “tricks and treats” for you to moderate your sugar intake this Halloween.
 By making a few compromises and alterations, you can still have a spooktacular Halloween, and keep your smile healthy all winter long!

 Pick Your Poison: If you can’t resist the ghoulish temptation of the candy, try to drink water instead of soda or sugary juice.
 Less sugar is always better, and the water will help flush out the sugar.